Sex after Breast Cancer

 - Difficulty achieving orgasm

 Overcoming vaginal dryness will take a little planning.
-You can keep lubricants such as KY Jelly, Astroglide (both available in drugstore chains), plain vegetable oil, or aloe on hand for when you engage in sexual relations.
-Lubricating during sex will help eliminate painful intercourse.
+You can keep lubricants such as KY Jelly, Astroglide (both available in drugstore chains), plain vegetable oil, or aloe on hand for when you have sex.
+Lubricating during sex will help eliminate pain.
 If you are dry through the day, Replens (available in drugstore chains) can be used on a more frequent basis.
 Talk to your doctor about hormone preparations such as Estring (vaginal estrogen ring), Vagifem cream, or bio-identical hormones.
 With your history of breast cancer, many doctors do not recommend estrogen preparations, particularly if your breast cancer is hormone receptive.
 Interestingly, the more often you have sex, the more easily you will become lubricated.

 It can be awkward to approach the topic of mastectomy when you are dating and exploring intimacy.
 Honesty is probably the best policy.
 When you feel comfortable with your partner, explain that you have had a mastectomy and why.
 It’s helpful to discuss it up front before entering into an intimate situation.
 You are who you are, and if you are comfortable and confident about your body, this will help your partner to accept you and feel at ease in your personal and sexual relationship.